vuejs/eslint-plugin-vue/docs/rules/multiline-ternary.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/multiline-ternary
-description: Enforce newlines between operands of ternary expressions in `<template>`
+description: enforce newlines between operands of ternary expressions in `<template>`
 ---
 # vue/multiline-ternary

-> Enforce newlines between operands of ternary expressions in `<template>`
+> enforce newlines between operands of ternary expressions in `<template>`

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.